Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 **Question** : What is Hoisting in Javascript ?

-Hoisting is JavaScript's default behavior of moving declarations to top of their scope, prior to execution of the code.
+Hoisting is a concept in JavaScript that allows variables and function declarations to be accessed before they are actually defined in the code.
+During the memory creation phase of the execution context, variables are initialized to undefined, while function declarations are stored in memory as they are.

 Hoisting Code Snippet 1 :